 |TP-Link Archer A9||1.3 Gbps||Dual-Band||See details at Amazon|

-My Reviews of 10 Best Wi-Fi Routers for Multiple Devices in 2021
+Best Wi-Fi Router for Multiple Devices in 2022 – Our Top 10

 The NETGEAR Nighthawk XR700 is a Pro Gaming Wi-Fi router that’s perfect for gamers.
 It has a Gaming Dashboard to monitor bandwidth usage and identify devices that cause lag spikes so you can minimize that.